 Overcome with emotion, Ellie flung herself on her bed and cried, though even she didn’t know why.

 That night, Bo waited in the wood, calling himself a fool for the hundredth time.
-A fool for trying to rig the egg spin, and fool for the way he’d handled last night; a fool for sending that obscure letter (which was all that he’d had the courage to write).
-And most of all for sitting here in a cold wet glen, hoping against hope that the woman he couldn’t get out of his head would show up.
+A fool for trying to rig the egg spin, fool for the way he’d handled last night, and fool for sending that obscure letter (which was all that he’d had the courage to write).
+And most of all fool for sitting here in a cold wet glen, hoping against hope that the woman he couldn’t get out of his head would show up.
 Hoping that she’d take pity on the thought of him shivering in the cold, waiting for her, rather than condemning him to it as his just desserts.
 Fearing that she’d think it a cruel prank.
 Or, worse yet, that he’d somehow mistaken the place, and that they’d wander endlessly through the night without meeting, and neither ever have the courage to speak of it again.

 The one thing he didn’t regret was the return of the cow.
 Whatever else happened, he was ultimately grateful to not profit from his thoughtless time of wickedness.
 He felt free and strangely elated, despite the discomfort.
 He even took a perverse satisfaction in his present pain, as if it was a private penance for past sins.
-As the minutes dragged on, he promised himself yet again that he would wait all night if he had too, leaving only at the last possible moment to make it back for Sunday morning church.
+As the minutes dragged on, he promised himself yet again that he would wait all night if he had to, leaving only at the last possible moment to make it back for Sunday morning church.
 If only he could stay awake…

 While Bo searched for words and struggled to regain his composure, Ellie hurriedly continued, “It was right generous of you to bring me the cow, but you really needn’t have done that.
-I almost brought it with me to return it, but the children were, were so happy to see it that I couldn’t bear to take it away.
+I almost brought it with me to return, but the children were, were so happy to see it that I couldn’t bear to take it away.
 Only my mother knows that I didn’t win it outright, but we, we’d be happy to sell it and give you the money, or, or just your half-share, if you prefer.”

 “No!” shouted Bo, then cursed himself again as she jumped back in startlement.
 “I mean, I’m sorry, please.
 Hear me out.
-Allow me to do this, If not for your sake, then please for mine.
+Allow me to do this.
+If not for your sake, then please for mine.
 I’ve been such a fool.
 I should never have given in to temptation like that.
 It was wrong of me to cheat, to cheat you.
 Please, give me this chance to make it right.
-Accept it on behalf of your family, if, if you’d rather not accept it yourself.”
+Accept it on behalf of your family, if, if you’d rather not accept it for yourself.”
 Bo paused, seeking desperately in her eyes for some hint of forgiveness, of acceptance.

 But Ellie’s eyes were turned inward, her tone guarded.
 “If that is what you desire, then it would be unkind of me to protest.
 The cow is yours to do with as you please, and I shall not stand in the way of your charity.”
 Then, colder, “I presume this is why you came, to ensure I did not seek to return your magnanimous gift, or ruin your good name.”
 The last with bitterness.